Are You Self Conscious About Your Bad Breath?

 - Maintain a food log to identify any foods with strong odors

-If you are self-conscious or concerned about bad breath, set up a consultation with your doctor.
+If you are self-conscious or concerned about halitosis, set up a consultation with your doctor.
 Dr. Codelli at Solid City Smiles in Atlanta, GA will create a treatment plan to address your symptoms and also determine whether any gum disease treatment is necessary to improve your oral health.